Ina Garten Shared Her 7 Best Tips for Romantic Date Nights at Home

 5. No need to be too fancy with the food.

 If you're stressing about perfecting that beef Wellington you've never attempted before, you might not savor the special holiday as much.
-So keep things simple with one of these 17 easy and romantic Valentine's Day dinners anyone can cook, or even a "snack dinner" of a charcuterie board and a chocolate fondue station for dessert.
+So keep things simple and easy with dinners anyone can cook, or even a "snack dinner" of a charcuterie board and a chocolate fondue station for dessert.

 "You really connect over a really nice, simple dinner rather than a fancy dinner that's meant to impress people," Ina said in The Kitchn interview.
 "The key is to make something so when you're done with dinner, you can still be present for the people who are there—that's what makes them feel special."